-The Dahlquist Lab performes three distinct, but related research projects.
-The common thread amongst these projects is that they employ the techniques of bioinformatics and genomics and the perspective of systems biology.
-All of these projects involve undergraduate or Master's level students and most involve interdisciplinary collaborations with other faculty at LMU (see: People).
-These research projects have also been brought into the classroom (see: Courses).
-For lab protocols see the Dahlquist Lab site at OpenWetware.org.
+The Dahlquist Lab performs three distinct, but related research projects.
+The common thread amongst these projects is that they employ the techniques of bioinformatics, biomathematics, and genomics and the perspective of systems biology.
+All of these projects involve undergraduate students and interdisciplinary collaborations with other faculty at LMU, Dr. John David N. Dionisio (Department of Electrical Engineering and Computer Science) and Dr. Ben G. Fitzpatrick (Department of Mathematics).
+These research projects have also been brought into the classroom in such courses as Biology/Computer Science 367: Biological Databases, Biology 368: Bioinformatics Laboratory, Biology/Mathematics 388: Biomathematical Modeling, and Biology 478: Molecular Biology of the Genome.
+For lab protocols see the Dahlquist Lab wiki at OpenWetware.org.

 The Global Transcriptional Response of Saccharomyces cerevisiae to Cold Shock and Recovery